incountry/sdk-java/README.md

    /** Optional.
 For using of a previously acquired oAuth token for OAuth2 authorization or
     * for an external acquiring of oAuth2 tokens for OAuth2 authorization */
    private OauthTokenAccessor oauthTokenAccessor;
    /** Optional.
-Set custom initial retry delay according to defensive multitenant limits policy
+Set custom initial retry delay in seconds
     * If null - default 1 second delay will be used */
    private Integer retryBaseDelay;
    /** Optional.
-Set custom maximum retry delay according to defensive multitenant limits policy
+Set custom maximum retry delay in seconds
     * If null - default 32 seconds delay will be used */
    private Integer retryMaxDelay;
    //...